snd/fragments/migration-guide.md

 filenames and folder-structure don't matter to fragments.

-every factory could be in its own file. all factories could theoretically be in the same file. both are bad ideas.
+every factory could theoretically be in its own file. all factories could theoretically be in the same file. both are bad ideas.